Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 5. Soy protein

-Soy protein is one of the most studied plant sources of protein.
+Soy protein is one of the most studied plant-based protein sources.
 It has a good amino acid profile, although it is slightly inferior to whey in biological value.

-• Benefits: Complete plant protein, contains isoflavones, which may be beneficial for heart health.
+• Benefits: Complete plant protein, contains isoflavones, which may benefit heart health.

 • Recommended for: Vegetarians, people with lactose intolerance.

-The type of protein that suits your individual needs depends on your individual needs.
-If you're looking for quick recovery, choose whey protein.
-For long-term muscle support, choose casein, and for vegans or those with dietary restrictions, choose plant-based blends.
+Choosing the right protein depends on your individual needs.
+If you're looking for rapid recovery, choose whey protein.
+Casein is ideal for long-term muscle support, and plant-based blends are ideal for vegans or those with dietary restrictions.

-Choosing a quality protein can be a difficult task due to the huge range of options on the market.
-In order not to make a mistake, it is important to consider many factors: from the composition of the product to the reputation of the brand.
-The right choice will not only provide maximum benefit, but also protect you from unnecessary costs and possible harm to health.
+Choosing a quality protein supplement can be challenging due to the vast selection on the market.
+To avoid making a mistake, it's important to consider many factors, from the product's composition to the brand's reputation.
+Making the right choice will not only ensure maximum benefits but also protect you from unnecessary expenses and potential health risks.
+You can buy protein supplements in this category in Chisinau .

 Main selection criteria